 The resort buildings are facing south, to ensure savings on energy and heating.
-The roofs of the rooms are covered completely in vegetation to make this part of the resort almost invisible to the surrounding environment.
+The roofs of the rooms are covered completely in vegetation to make this part of the eco-resort almost invisible to the surrounding environment.

 We have invested heavily in design and technology to minimize the environmental impact and to aid energy conservation.
-Although the costs of building an eco resort are far higher compared to a regular hotel, using renewable energy helps to keep costs down in the long term.
+Although the costs of building an eco-resort are far higher compared to a regular hotel, using renewable energy helps to keep costs down in the long term.

 Today 85% of the resort’s heating comes from renewable energy, as does 100% of its cooling and air purification, 75% of which is home produced.
 Our electricity comes 100 % from renewable sources and 60% of it is generated on site.
 Rainwater and purified swimming pool water are used to water the resort’s gardens.

-Locally produced olive oil and home-grown herbs and lemons are important ingredients in many of our spa’s treatments and we are planning an organic vegetable garden to supply the kitchen.
+Locally produced olive oil and home-grown herbs and lemons are important ingredients in many of our spa’s treatments; and we are planning an organic vegetable garden to supply the kitchen.

 We are totally committed to recycling and progressively cutting our production of waste.
-We use recycled and ecological paper for all our paper materials and we use only glass bottles to limit the use of plastics.
+We use recycled and ecological paper for all our paper materials; and we use only glass bottles to limit the use of plastics.